 In order to practice pharmacy in California, individuals must meet state requirements, which are currently:

 - Age: Applicants must be at least 18 years of age.

 - Character: Applicants must be of good moral character and of temperate habits.

 - Eligibility: To be eligible for examination, the applicant must be graduated from a school or college of pharmacy accredited by the American Council on Pharmaceutical Education or recognized by the State Board of Pharmacy, or have completed equivalent education and experience outside the United States, approved by the State Board.
-A minimum of 1,000 hours of practical experience must be completed prior to application deadline.

 - Reciprocity: California has no reciprocal agreement with any state.